AtharvaVaidya/AVReachability/README.md

 [![Platform](https://img.shields.io/cocoapods/p/AVReachability.svg?style=flat)](http://cocoapods.org/pods/AVReachability)
 ## AVReachability

-AVReachability is a class that lets you check for network connectivity.
+AVReachability is a swift class that lets you check for network connectivity.
 Written in Swift 2.0 for iOS 9 on Xcode 7.0.1 (7A1001).

 ## Usage